mridul0703/DevOps/08_packer_image_creation.md

 # Creating Custom Azure Image using Packer

-**Purpose:** Build a reusable Azure Managed Image with Nginx pre-installed using Packer, and use it later in Terraform deployments.
+> Build a reusable Azure Managed Image with Nginx pre-installed using Packer, and use it later in Terraform deployments.

 ---